MartaGDC/Queering-the-map/README.md

 ## Conclusions
-The most repeated words are love and first, it seems that this web is mainly used to share first experiences or coming out stories.
+The most repeated words were love and first, it seems that this web is mainly used to share first experiences or coming out stories.

-The nltk Python library shows limitations to provide a reliable sentiment.
-To evaluate intensity the length of the commments can be used, or a related metric to include the weigh of the sentiment detected.
+The nltk Python library showed limitations to provide a reliable sentiment.
+To evaluate intensity the length of the commments can be used, or a related metric to include the weight of the sentiment detected.

-Countries with less web use usually have “worst” country indicators, but these don't necessarily translate in a number emotionality or lower sentiment.
+Countries with less web use usually had “worst” country indicators, but these didn't necessarily translate in a number emotionality or lower sentiment.